asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 ### Books
 Mary and Tom Poppendieck's _**Lean Software Development**_ describes how centralized standards results in the opposite of their intended affect.
 The book is teeming with incredible insights and is at the top of my list of recommended reading for software professionals.

 Nicole Forsgren (with Jez Humble and Gene Kim) have written _**Accelerate**_ and are responsible for the annual State of DevOps Report.
-In it they describe studies they've done that indicate that, among other practices, having a light-weight review process like code reviews, pair programming, and mob programming is much more effective than review boards and centralized standards bodies.
+In it they describe the research that indicates that, among other practices, having a light-weight review process like code reviews, pair programming, and mob programming is much more effective than review boards and centralized standards bodies.

-The last book I will recommend is Marty Cagan's _**Inspired**_, in it he describes how great software companies can maintain an innovative culture as they grow.
+The last book I will recommend is Marty Cagan's _**Inspired - How to Create Tech Products Customers Love**_, in it he describes how great software companies can maintain an innovative culture as they grow and operate at scale.

 ### Articles